vikasChoudhary129/random.ai/README.md

-This project is about getting the insights of anything.
+This project is about getting the insights of random things.